X

 • Drag-and-drop interface for easy design

-• Wide range of presentation templates and design assets
+• Wide range of starting options and design assets

 • Supports infographics, charts, and interactive content